akatsia-games/3D-Boolean-Modeller/README.md

 Constructive solid geometry library based on my personal rewrite of the CSG part of the Java tool/library "UnBBoolean"

+## Debug visualizer:

+The visualizer helps by normalizing and visualizing the split triangles to the face they're split from to show if there were any issues with the face split

 ## Optimizations

 This version will be using a **Bounding-Box B-tree** to hold the elements of the objects(points and triangles) during calculations